 The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 A sudden drop in the temperature, even in summer, can trigger winter-like conditions.
 The parkway is busy in July and August with up to 100,000 vehicles a month.
 Winter comes early at high elevations, and lingers late.
 Snow tires and winter driving skills may be necessary on the Icefields Parkway as early as mid-October, and as late as early May.
 In the winter months, the road may occasionally be closed completely.
 The Icefields Parkway is open year round.
 In the winter time, expect temporary closures (as much as 3 days) after heavy snowfalls as crews clear the highway of snow and avalanche debris.
 Check conditions before you go.
 Extreme weather is common in winter.

 The experience of using this road is very impressive.
 The road's winding design, providing stunning panoramic views, is very curvy and fun for a leisurely ride, so it pays to take it slow.
 This world-class journey offers access to a vast wilderness of pristine mountain lakes, ancient glaciers and broad sweeping valleys.
 This special travel route winds its way through two national parks, boasting a unique and irreplaceable landscape rich in history and natural beauty second to none.
 More than a drive, the Icefields Parkway is a journey through natural history and captivating landscapes.
+Before you embark on your Icefields Parkway journey, a little bit of planning is recommended.
+Plan a meal for your drive, fuel up in Lake Louise or Jasper, check road reports (if traveling in the spring, fall and winter).
+Head out early if you can to avoid traffic volume in the summer and improve your chances of seeing wildlife.

 The drive is definitely worth it.
 There are many excellent photo opportunities here.
 Don’t forget your camera!
 The road encompasses miles of stunning views through twisty hair pin corners, high elevations and steep grades.
 The Icefields Parkways offers spectacular sightseeing of pristine turquoise lakes, tumbling waterfalls, ancient glaciers and the Columbia Icefields.
 Along the stretch, big horn sheep, deer, black bears, and coyotes are frequently spotted.
 Wolves, grizzlies, and goats less so.
 But witnessing a truly wild sight, like a trio of infant bear cubs under the protection of their mother, is not unlikely.
 The parkway traverses high country parallel to the continental divide, crossing two mountain passes and countless avalanche paths.
 Conditions can change at any time and services along the route are limited, especially during the winter.
 In the summer travelers should pack four-season clothing and prepare for the unexpected.